Agentic & GenAI Evaluation KDD2025:

 Submission Guidelines

-• Paper submissions are limited to 9 pages, excluding references, must be in PDF and use ACM Conference Proceeding templates (two column format).
+• Paper submissions are limited to 9 pages, excluding references, must be in PDF and use ACM Conference Proceeding templates.

 • Additional supplemental material focused on reproducibility can be provided.
 Proofs, pseudo-code, and code may also be included in the supplement, which has no explicit page limit.
 The supplement format could be either single column or double column.
 The paper should be self-contained, since reviewers are not required to read the supplement.